flawrist/win7underground/readme.md

 You don't spend unpaid nights throwing lifelines into a graveyard.</mark>

 ## Apps defying Silicon Valley’s forced obsolescence

-Microsoft is an IT hegemon.
-They support an OS until the profit runs dry.
-The mainstream lines up like cattle to revere the next leaking upgrade,
-scorning the past as if chronology equals progress.
-But the mavericks?
-They know software doesn't rot like milk in the sun.
-They see the forced
-evictions and locked-out machines, leftover souls stripped of their tools.
-<mark>Algorithms and alphabets don't expire just because the beast gets hungry.
-A sturdy hammer keeps driving nails long after the warranty turns to dust.</mark>

 ### Examples built by authors